BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 17 ---

-![This is the logo for the Joint Committee of the European Supervisory Authorities.
-The logo consists of two lines of grey, sans-serif text on a white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![An image displaying the logos of two European Union regulatory authorities side-by-side.
-On the left is the logo for ESMA, the European Securities and Markets Authority, featuring its acronym in blue text within a circle of blue stars.
-On the right is the logo for EIOPA, the European Insurance and Occupational Pensions Authority, which features a blue geometric cube with stars above its stylized acronym.

-esma
-European Securities and
-Markets Authority
-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is the logo for the European Banking Authority (EBA) shown below the title "THE RISK FACTORS GUIDELINES".
-The logo is a blue rectangle with the acronym "EBA" in large white letters and the full name "EUROPEAN BANKING AUTHORITY" to the right.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN BANKING AUTHORITY](#)
 ## Risk management: simplified and enhanced customer due diligence

 41. A firm’s risk assessment should help it identify where it should focus its AML/CFT risk